 Member States are invited to consider the draft contribution of the UN Environment Assembly to the 2020 High-Level Political Forum on Sustainable Development.

-This revised version takes into account written comments provided by the European Union and Brazil.
+This revised version takes into account written comments provided by Brazil, the European Union and Montenegro as well as Cruelty Free International, Emirates Environmental Group (EEG), Global Ecovillage Network, Regions4 and World Animal Net, .

 Contributions of the UN Environment Assembly to the 2020 High-level Political Forum on